EarthByte/paleoclimate-reconstruction/README.md

 The main goal of the project is to model global precipitation using geological indicators (including location on continent and sedimentary deposits).

 We have available to us the following datasets:
-- non-regularly distributed climate-sensitive sedimentary deposits across geologic time (separated on scales of 10-20 million years) and their associated reconstructed geographical location `data/LithData_PaleoXY_Matthews2016_20180226.csv`
+- a database of non-regularly distributed climate-sensitive sedimentary deposits across geologic time (separated on scales of 10-20 million years) and their associated reconstructed geographical location `data/LithData_PaleoXY_Matthews2016_20180226.csv`
-- a dictionary used to translate the lithology codes `data/LithologyCodes.csv` and the following simulated results:
+- a dictionary used to translate the lithology codes `data/LithologyCodes.csv`
 - global rainfall modelled at 2.5 deg resolution during Miocene (Herold+ 2012) `data/PRECT_Average_annum.grd`
 - GPlates simulation of continental plates and topology across geologic time (local installation)